 Unfortunately, there’s no way to keep every weed out.
 Birds, pests, wind, pets and other carriers make sure your garden will eventually have unwanted guests.
-When prevention methods for garden weed control fail, physical removal and bio/chemical control come into play.
+And, when prevention methods for garden weed control fail, physical removal and bio/chemical control come into play.

-Tilling your garden early helps to destroy developing weeds.
-You can also mow tall weeds close to the ground, and dig others up with the use of a hoe.
-Every gardener should count on picking a few weeds by hand as well.
-Plenty of common weeds begin to break the surface around the same time your seeds are sprouting.
-Prevent them from taking over your garden by identifying them early, and weeding them out.
+First of all, tilling your garden early helps to destroy developing weeds.
+You can also mow tall weeds close to the ground and dig others up with the use of a hoe.
+Furthermore, every gardener should count on picking a few weeds by hand as well.
+And, plenty of common weeds begin to break the surface around the same time your seeds are sprouting.
+So, prevent them from taking over your garden by identifying them early, and weeding them out.

 The following weeds are commonly found in Georgia gardens and lawns:

 Others may be common in your area.
-Speak with a gardening professional regarding any budding plants you don’t recognize.
+Most importantly, speak with a gardening professional regarding any budding plants you don’t recognize.
 It’s always easier to root them out while young, before they have a chance to drop more seeds.